 2,3-O-Isopropylidene-D-ribose

-2-C-(Hydroxymethyl)-2,3-O-isopropylidene)-D-ribose is a crucial chemical compound widely utilized in the biomedical field.
+2-C-(Hydroxymethyl)-2,3-O-isopropylidene-D-ribose is a crucial chemical compound widely utilized in the biomedical field.
 This compound plays a significant role in the development of antiviral drugs, specifically targeting diseases caused by RNA viruses.
 Its unique structure enables it to effectively inhibit viral replication and reduce viral load.
-With its potent antiviral properties, 2-C-(Hydroxymethyl)-2,3-O-isopropylidene)-D-ribose is an invaluable tool in the fight against various viral infections.
+With its potent antiviral properties, 2-C-(Hydroxymethyl)-2,3-O-isopropylidene-D-ribose is an invaluable tool in the fight against various viral infections.
+Synonyms: 2-C-(Hydroxymethyl)-2,3-O-(1-methylethylidene)-D-ribose; 2,3-O-Isopropylidene-D-hamamelose.
+CAS No. 68124-02-7.
+Molecular formula: C9H16O6.
+Mole weight: 220.22.

 2-C-Hydroxymethyl-D-ribose

 2-C-Hydroxymethyl-D-ribose, a vital compound in the pharmaceutical research field, serves as a pivotal component for synthesizing anti-RNA viral drugs like those designed to combat Ebola and Zika.
 Derived from D-ribose, this compound showcases an unparalleled structure and functional group, rendering it highly valuable in the development of innovative therapeutics to effectively address an array of diseases caused by RNA viruses.
-Synonyms: Hamamelose Hammelose.
+Synonyms: Hamamelose; Hammelose; D-hamamelose.
 CAS No. 4573-78-8.
 Molecular formula: C6H12O6.
 Mole weight: 180.16.

 5-Deoxy-D-ribose